gottacatchenall/ms_sampling_effort/manuscript.md

 $N_S$ independent draws from a standard-log-normal distribution.
 For each true interaction $A_{ij} = 1$ we estimate the probability of observing both species
-$i$ and $j$ at given place and time by simulating a distribution of $O$ individual observations of a species, where the species observed at the
+$i$ and $j$ at given place and time by simulating a distribution of $O$ individual observations, where the species observed at the $o=1,2,\dots,O$-th observation is drawn from the lognormal distribution of abundances.
+For each pair of species $(i,j)$, if both $i$ and $j$ are observed within the $O$ observations, the interaction is tallyed as a true positive if $A{ij}=1$ and a false positive otherwise.
+Similarly, if $i$ and $j$ are _not_ observed in these
-$1,2,\dots,O$-th observation is drawn from the abundance distribution.
-If in those $O$ observations both $i$ and $j$ are present, the observation is computed as a true-negative, and if not as a false-negative. @fig:samplingeffort shows the results for applying this---applied to 243 food-webs from the Mangal database on the left, and on the right side the niche model [@Williams2000SimRul] across varying levels of species richness.
+$O$ observations, but $A_{i,j}=1$, this is counted as a false-negative, and a true-negative otherwise.

+ @fig:samplingeffort shows the
+results for applying this---applied to 243 food-webs from the Mangal database on the left, and on the right side the niche model [@Williams2000SimRul] across varying levels of species richness.
 All simulations were done with 500 replicates of per unique number of observations $O$, and analyses presented here are done in Julia v1.6 [@cite] using both EcologicalNetworks.jl v0.5 and Mangal.jl v0.? [@Banville2021ManJl].
 Note that this empirical data also is very likely to _already_ have many false negatives, which is why we are interested in prediction of networks in the first place---we'll revisit this in the final section.

 ![False negative rate as a function of sampling effort and network size, computed using the method described above.
 Left panel:  in blue.
 Right empirical